Lesson Learned may look like another dictionary word but in fact it’s the opposite.

 Lesson learned has significant importance and impact on the success of the project and organization.

-Therefore lesson learned from past projects should be fully utilized and implemented and not just kept in documents.
+Therefore lessons learned from past projects should be fully utilized and implemented and not just kept in documents.

-Lesson Learned and Role of Project Manager and Project Management Team
+Role of Project Manager and Project Management Team in Collecting Lessons Learned

 Uptil now, we look at the definition, impact and importance of lesson learned.